Deadwooding: Robust Global Pruning for Deep Neural Networks: Background Discussion

-\textbf{Knowledge Distillation (KD)} KD aims to transfer the knowledge learned by one model, called as teacher model, to another model, named the student model.
+Vanilla KD aims to transfer the knowledge learned by one model, called as teacher model, to another model, named the student model.
 The student model is trained to achieve a combined objective of high accuracy and learning the teacher model's inference space distribution.
 Minimizing the loss functions $\cL_{KD}$ is the key behind the training of the student model.

-Here $\theta$ represents the parameters of the student model, $x$ is the input, $y$ is the designated label associated with the input, and $\hat{y}$ is the prediction made by the student model with parameters $\theta$.
+Here $\theta_t$ and $\theta_s$ represent the parameters of the teacher model and the student model, respectively. $x$ is an input sample, $y$ is the designated label, and $\hat{y}$ is the prediction made by the student model.
 Thus, $\cL$ aims to achieve accuracy by minimizing the difference between the true labels and the predictions made by the model.

-Moreover, $f_T(\theta_t,x)$ and $f_T(\theta_s,x)$ correspond to the logit values generated using softmax at temperature $T$ by the teacher and student models \cite{hinton2015distilling}. $\cL_{\text{soft}}$ enables the student model to learn rich similarity structure over the data distribution, provides better generalization and less variance in gradients between the training examples, and optimization of the student model leveraging a small amount of training data \cite{gou2021knowledge}.
+Softmax of model output is computed using the formula $f_T(\theta,x) = \frac{e^{M_\theta(x)/T}}{\Sigma_{k=1}^n e^{M_\theta(x)/T}}$, by substituting T = 1.
+Using higher values of T, allows for smoother probability distribution in output which reveals the relation among all the classes.
+In Equation \ref{Background_KD_LOSS}, $f_T(\theta_t,x)$ and $f_T(\theta_s,x)$ correspond to the logit values generated using softmax at temperature $T$ by the teacher and student models \cite{hinton2015distilling}. $\cL_{\text{soft}}$ enables the student model to learn response based knowledge of the teacher model, provides better generalization, and helps to optimize the student model leveraging a small amount of training data \cite{gou2021knowledge}.
 Several pruning approaches leveraged KD to fine-tune the retained pruned network \cite{aghli2021combining,prakosa2021improving}.
-Notably, a previous work \cite{papernot2016distillation}, used knowledge distillation to enhance the robustness of a model.
-They used a student model having the same architecture as that of the teacher model.
+Notably, a previous work \cite{papernot2016distillation}, used knowledge distillation to enhance the robustness of a model having the same architecture as that of the teacher model.

-\textbf{Adversarial Samples} A perturbed sample is generated by adding a well-crafted noise to the sample so that an oracle (or human observer) perceives it as the original.
-The perturbed samples which get misclassified by the target model are considered adversarial samples \cite{goodfellow2015explaining}.

-\textbf{Adversarial training} Adversarial training aims at enabling the machine learning models to be adaptive to small perturbations to benign samples.
-Adversarial examples are generated and used when training the model.
-Intuitively, if the model sees adversarial examples during training, its performance at prediction time will be better for adversarial examples generated in the same way.
-Different attack generation methods such as the fast gradient sign method (FGSM), projected gradient descent (PGD), etc. \cite{wong2020fast}, have been employed to generate adversarial examples during training.
-Adversarial training aims to minimize the loss $\cL_{atk}$ as described in Section 5.2.